iwillspeak/ullage/thoughts.md

 when trees are not being directly backed by source.
 This would be useful when creating replacement trees in a syntax transformation.

+## Defining a Parser API

+It would be nice if the different areas of the compiler lived in separate crates within this workspace.
+This would hopefully mean we can have API level integration tests for each unit of the compiler in isolation.

+For this each part (`syntax`, `sem` etc.) we would need to have a clean API.
+I see an initial split of the _syntax_ related concerns (source text, parsing and tokenisation) from the _compilation_ concerns (typechecking, binding, and code lowering).

+E.g.

+* Syntax concerns
+ * `SourceText` - represents the input.
+  * `from_string` - for direct input
+  * `from_file` - for `mmmaping` files??
+  * `PPS_to_line` - for extracting line information for a `Span`
+ * `SyntaxTree` - Parsed syntax element.
+  * `parse_compilation_unit` - Parse a whole 'compilation unit'
+  * `parse_expression` - Just parse a single expression.
+ * `SyntaxVisitor`/`SyntaxWalker` - Trait for walking trees?
+  * `walk_*` - default walks for different node kinds.
+* Compilation concerns
+ * `Compilation` - represent the binding and diagnostic state of an expression.

  [roslyn_quoter]: https://roslynquoter.azurewebsites.net/